This is the first in a series of 4 Posts.

 This kind of conflict leaves her even more alone than she already feels – and only reinforces her emotional hunger.
 My next posts will discuss the “whys” of Hannah’s conflicts, the kind of help Hannah needs, and how I’d help her if she came to see me for therapy.

 For now, let me say this: most 20-somethings are uncertain about relationships, love, sex, and exactly how they feel about a lot of things.
 They’re finding themselves.
 Hannah’s problems, however, go much deeper.
-They require professional help – help and understanding she seems not to be getting at all in Episodes 8 and 9.
+And, that’s quite obvious in Girls & Hannah’s OCD.
+They require professional help – help, and understanding she seems not to be getting at all in Episodes 8 and 9.